Coastal & Marine Sciences

 3) Independent research project/poster

 Under the guidance of faculty advisors on each campus, students choose a progressive series of courses available within the five campuses and in approved academic off-campus programs (Sea Education Association, School for Field Studies, Williams-Mystic, Duke University Marine Lab, Shoals Marine Lab, and others).
 Students are required to gain proficiency in field/lab work through intensive field courses or internships.
 Finally, students participate in a “capstone” independent, marine-related research project that will count toward the certificate.
-Students interested in earning the certificate should begin by setting up an introductory meeting with the Program Coordinator (see People).
+Students interested in earning the certificate should begin by setting up an introductory meeting with an affiliated faculty member on their campus (see People).
 Once students have begun the introductory course of study, they will be appointed a faculty advisor affiliated with Five College Coastal and Marine Sciences who will assist with course selection, research projects and field/lab requirements to ensure a strong concentration in marine sciences.

 People

 The program office is located at Five Colleges, Inc., 97 Spring Street in Amherst.
-Students interested in learning more about the Five College Coastal and Marine Sciences Certificate or internship program should schedule a meeting with Program Coordinator Cindy Bright, available by appointment on your home campus (see contact info below).
+Students interested in learning more about the Five College Coastal and Marine Sciences Certificate or internship program should schedule a meeting with an affiliated faculty member on their home campus (see contact info below).
 Students affiliated with the program receive information on campus lectures, films and events as well as information on internships and research opportunities in the field.

 The FCCMS Program is guided by a steering committee with members from each of the five campuses.
 Steering committee members also serve as faculty advisors to certificate students.